akornatskyy/docker-library/luarocks/README.md

     make \
     openssl-dev

-# install application and optional modules
+# install application.
+LuaRocks will pull in other modules and build the binary
-RUN luarocks install copas \
+# dependencies
- && luarocks install luasec
+RUN luarocks install copas

 # collect cli-scripts; the ones that contain "LUAROCKS_SYSCONFDIR" are Lua ones
 RUN mkdir /luarocksbin \